coding-beagle/CTKEasyEditor/README.md

 - The standard save, save as and open hotkeys, i.e. ctrl+s, ctrl+shift+s, ctrl+o, etc

 Yes, the UI looks bad right now.
 Yes, I will rework it using this tool when I make a version of it that works adequately.

-I will add an installer and freeze this into a .exe when I get the tool up to a state when I am happy.